sleepdeprivation/ANNBlackjack/README.md

 which is a simple modification of an example file I found for creating and training nets.

 Eventually I was so exasperated with my nets (which could never net win... get it... ? ) that I resorted to probabilities.
 I made what amounts to a 1D summed area table to let me find any range of cards.
-That might come in handy in the future...
 It was just as (I mean almost exactly) successful as my best net.